-When submitting an issue, there's a few guidelines we'd ask you to respect to make it easier to manage and for others to understand:
+When submitting an issue, there are a few guidelines we'd ask you to respect to make it easier to manage and for others to understand:

 - Search the issue tracker before you submit your issue - it may already be present.

 - When opening an issue, a template is provided for you.
-Please provide as much information as requested to ensure others are able to act upon the requests or bug report.
+Please provide as much information as requested to ensure others are able to act upon the requests or bug reports.

-In order to be 'assigned' an issue, please comment on the issue itself letting others know you are working on it.
+To be 'assigned' an issue, please comment on the issue itself, letting others know you are working on it.